 In 2019, approximately 83% of new mothers in the United States initiated breastfeeding, and 25% continued to exclusively breastfeed for six months following birth.

-Several social and cultural factors may lead women to never start breastfeeding or to stop breastfeeding early.
+Several social and cultural factors may lead women never to start breastfeeding or to stop breastfeeding early.
 Factors associated with lower breastfeeding rates include:

 According to the Centers for Disease Control and Prevention, rates of breastfeeding are higher among: